Plasterboard Repair – How to fix loose drywall anchor

 Cantilever @ 300 mm | 102 |

-These tests were carried out on ⅝ inch plasterboard.
-Industry safety standards recommend ¼ of the ultimate load.
-The below maximum load-testing figures are provided as guides only and cannot be guaranteed.
-The age, condition and capacity of base materials must be considered.
+These tests occurred on ⅝ inch plasterboard.
+Industry safety standards recommend using only ¼ of the ultimate load.
+Keep in mind that the maximum load-testing figures are guidelines and cannot be guaranteed, as age, condition, and the capacity of base materials must be considered.

 Plasterboard Fixing for Heavy Furniture

-GeeFix are the perfect plasterboard fixing for heavy furniture.
-GeeFix are ideal tip-over restraints for the IKEA Malm range or any heavy furniture that could easily tip over.
+GeeFix serves as the perfect plasterboard fixing for heavy furniture, especially as tip-over restraints for the IKEA Malm range or any other heavy items that could easily tip over.

-Each GeeFix wall anchor comes with three screws and these are suitable for fixing to all types of drywall.
-They cost £8.95 for a pack of 4.
-Click here to buy.
+Each GeeFix wall anchor package includes three screws, making them suitable for all types of drywall.
+Priced at £6.08 for a pack of four, you can click here to buy.
 For special trade prices, email your trade details to gary@geefix.com.

 About GeeFix

-GeeFix can be adapted for use with smaller objects, such as bathroom accessories, where fixing holes are close together.
-In these instances, one fixing can be used to secure the item by using the length of the backplate in the cavity for additional fixing points.
+Finally, GeeFix can adapt to smaller objects, such as bathroom accessories, where fixing holes are close together.
+In these cases, a single fixture can secure the item by utilizing the length of the backplate in the cavity for extra support.

 Heavy Duty Plasterboard Fixings

-From their conception, we’ve known that heavy duty plasterboard fixings GeeFix would outperform our competitors because of their large, flat, solid load bearing back-plate.
-Many popular fixings have a hollow channel-shaped back-plate, the sharp edges of which cut into the plasterboard.
-Over time, these incisions diminish the plasterboard’s integrity, causing the fixing to become loose and ultimately fail.
-In an industry saturated with superlative claims we knew that we needed some hard data to hang our hat on (excuse the pun), so we arranged for the GeeFix fixings to be independently strength tested.
-The graphic below shows how GeeFix performed in strength tests, conducted on 15mm plasterboard:
+From the beginning, we knew that GeeFix heavy duty plasterboard fixings would outperform competitors because of their large, flat, solid load-bearing backplate.
+Many popular fixings feature hollow, channel-shaped backplates with sharp edges that cut into plasterboard.
+These cuts weaken the plasterboard’s integrity over time, causing the fixings to loosen and ultimately fail.
+In an industry full of exaggerated claims, we sought solid data to back up our product.
+That’s why we arranged independent strength tests for GeeFix fixings.
+The graphic below shows their performance in strength tests on 15mm plasterboard.

 Discover Heavy Duty Plasterboard Fixings: The Ultimate Solution for Secure Installations

-Heavy duty plasterboard fixings have to support three types of load forces: Cantilever loads (suspended away from the wall), shear loads (pulling down against the vertical surface of a wall) and tensile loads (pulling away from a wall or ceiling).
-Most manufacturers typically highlight the shear strength of their fixing, emboldening their claims that their product is the strongest.
-A plasterboard fixing that has a high shear strength, for example, may not be suitable for mounting a large cantilever load, such as a 32 inch flat screen television on an articulating wall mount.
+Heavy duty plasterboard fixings must support three types of load forces: cantilever loads (suspended away from the wall), shear loads (pulling downward against the wall), and tensile loads (pulling away from the wall or ceiling).
+Most manufacturers emphasize their fixing’s shear strength, claiming superiority.
+However, a fixing with high shear strength may not handle heavy cantilever loads well, like a 32-inch flat screen television on an articulating wall mount.

-So, in order to select a fixing that’s right for your installation, you need to know how the fixing performs in all three of the above categories.
-We hope our infographic is helpful as you navigate the fixing market, and feel free to send us an email or contact us via our online submission form (also bottom of page) with any questions.
-We’re happy to help
+To choose the right fixing for your installation, understand how it performs in all three categories.
+We hope our infographic helps you navigate the fixing market.
+If you have any questions, feel free to email us or use our online submission form at the bottom of the page.
+We’re here to help!

 We’d love to hear how GeeFix has assisted you with your DIY projects.
 Contact us here or send an email to gary (at) geefix (dot) com.